Sect Shinto: Shinrikyo

 Shinrikyo (神理教) is a Shinto sect considered to be part of the Fukko Shinto lineage of Sect Shinto, alongside Shinto Taikyo and Izumo-taishakyo.
 The name "Shinrikyo" is relatively common among Shinto groups, and uses different kanji characters than Aum Shinrikyo, a cult and terrorist organization.

 It was founded by Tsunehiko Sano in 1880.
 Sano had previously studied medicine and was an advocate of traditional Japanese medicine.
 He studied kokugaku in his youth under Nishida Naokai.

 Sano's thought blurred the lines between monotheism and polytheism, entering transtheism.
 His concept of kami was aimed at resisting the propagation of Christianity while composing teachings that were in line with the aims of popular national indoctrination.
 His core elements of the concept of kami did not change throughout his life.

 He believed the etymology of kami was derived from vital force (Ikimochi).
 He saw this as emphasizing the interconnectedness of everything, from humans to nature, and as such this could be interpreted as a monotheistic view.
 He saw all the kami as unified under a divine principle, hence the name of the group.

 Misogikyo

 Misogikyo (禊教) is considered a "purification sect" alongside Shinshu-kyo.

 The group is quite obscure today.
 It is very ritual-focused, with little theoretical theology.
 In this way, it contrasts with Yoshida Shinto.
-It emphasizes right state of mind and self-control.
+It emphasizes the right state of mind and self-control.
 It has influence from Confucian Shinto but is its own tradition.

 Konkokyo

-Konkōkyō (金光教, Konkō-kyō) is a faith that lies between traditional Shinto, and its own unique practices such as toritsugi mediation, which emerged from Shinbutsu-shūgō.
+Konkōkyō (金光教, Konkō-kyō) is a faith that lies between traditional Shinto and its own unique practices such as toritsugi mediation, which emerged from Shinbutsu-shūgō.